-Tonight, I’m making a real crowd pleaser for dinner … my special panang curry recipe.
-For those of you who love thai food as my entire family does, this dish is so simple and easy to make, why bother sitting in a restaurant when you can make it at your leisure at home with quality ingredients?
+For those of you who love Thai food and curry recipes in particular as my entire family does, this dish is so simple and easy to make, why bother sitting in a restaurant when you can make it at your leisure at home with quality ingredients?

 First, you need quality steak.
 I buy grassfed ribeyes from a local co-op for about $6-9/lb when they are on special.
 When they are on sale, I buy a lot to tied me over for a couple of months until the next special comes around.
 These steaks normally retail for $15 or more per lb depending on the healthfood store, so join a local co-op and save yourself a bucketload!